 Bernie McGill is the author of two novels and one short story collection.

 She has written audio scripts for heritage projects and stage scripts for theatre.
+Her new short story collection, This Train is For, will be published by No Alibis Press in 2022.

 Short listed for the prestigious Edge Hill Short Story Prize for a single-authored collection in 2014.
 Published by Whittrick Press.
 Available to order in paperback and on Kindle, on Kobo, on iTunes and in print from No Alibis Bookstore in Belfast.